03 Dec The Best Posterior Shoulder Mobility Drills

 The Shoulder [P]Rehab Program is on our very own [P]Rehab app that is a 16-week long program to maximize your shoulder health for life.
 The program is for anyone looking to bulletproof their shoulders for life!
 Whether you’re an average Joe, fit Fiona, weekend warrior, athlete, or superhero parent, you can benefit from this program.
 We make it easy and teach you how to strengthen your shoulders and keep them healthy for anything life throws at you.
 Learn more here

-Sleeper Stretch vs Horizontal Adduction Stretch?
+Sleeper Stretch vs Horizontal Adduction Stretch For Optimal Posterior Shoulder Mobility?

 There are many ways to increase posterior shoulder mobility, and two of the most popular stretches are the side-lying sleeper stretch and the side-lying horizontal adduction stretch.
 A previous study had shown that the horizontal adduction stretch was more beneficial in restoring internal rotation at the shoulder than the sleeper stretch.
-However a newer study by Yamauchi et al 2016 found that both stretches effectively increased shoulder internal rotation and horizontal adduction with no significant differences between groups!
+However, a newer study by Yamauchi et al 2016 found that both stretches effectively increased shoulder internal rotation and horizontal adduction with no significant differences between groups!

 The cool thing about this study though, is that they looked at muscle stiffness of both the infraspinatus and teres minor using ultrasound.
 Both of these muscles make up what is known as the “posterior cuff.”
 It is the posterior cuff, in addition to the posterior shoulder capsule, which contributes to deficits in posterior shoulder mobility.

-➡️Interestingly enough, the study found that the sleeper stretch decreased infraspinatus muscle stiffness.
+➡️ Interestingly enough, the study found that the sleeper stretch decreased infraspinatus muscle stiffness.

-➡️Whereas the side-lying horizontal adduction stretch decreased teres minor stiffness.
+➡️ Whereas the side-lying horizontal adduction stretch decreased teres minor stiffness.

 Why is this relevant?
 For baseball pitchers, the teres minor demonstrates the highest level of EMG activity of all the shoulder muscles during the deceleration phase.
-Furthermore, at 90 deg of adduction (ie the position of the shoulder during throwing), the teres minor to infraspinatus muscle activity ratio is significantly higher than a 0 deg of adduction.
+Furthermore, at 90 deg of adduction (ie the position of the shoulder during throwing), the teres minor to infraspinatus muscle activity ratio is significantly higher than 0 deg of adduction.
 Thus, the throwing motion requires higher intensity eccentric contraction of the teres minor than the infraspinatus, which could lead to the teres minor being more fatigued and thus more muscle stiffness after pitching.

 Posterior Shoulder Soft Tissue Mobility Drills